khalidMesbah/Storefront-Backend/README.md

 - Node.js.
 - Express.
 - TypeScript.
+- Jasmine.
 - ejs - incoming.

 > ## Middlewares
+- authenticateToken
+- error.middleware
+- verifyAuthToken
+- logger
+- cors
+- morgan
+- helmet
+- rateLimit
+> ## Dependencies and Dev-Dependencies
+- Prettier : for code formating.
+- Eslint : for improving style and structure.
 - dotenv : for managing environment variables.
 - db-migrate : for migrations.
 - pg : for connecting to a database.
 - jsonwebtoken : for working with JWTs.
-- jasmine : for testing.
+- jasmine : for test driven development.
 - morgan : for logging incoming requests to the server.
 - helment : for securing the server.
 - express : for CORS and route handling.